Chirag-ahir/SFC-Preparation/README.md

 Workflow is automated process that fired an action based on Evaluation criteria and rule criteria, Whereas trigger is a piece of code that executes before or after a record is inserted or updated.

 Add support path on case object: You can add it through lightning app builder.<br>
+Before that you need to create a new path under path settings.<br>

 ![image](https://github.com/Chirag-ahir/SFC-Preparation/assets/72852725/197c13c7-db64-4fd9-9884-eeb3248b5653)

 ====================================SFMC=====================================<br>